 With makeup making a significant dent on our yearly budgets, it is not surprising that many of us are starting to think about making our own.
-Here at CashLady, we are taking a closer look at DIY makeup, specifically how we can make it and save money at the same time.
+Here at CashLady quick loans, we are taking a closer look at DIY makeup, specifically how we can make it and save money at the same time.

 According to research by Superdrug, during her lifetime, the average woman spends approximately £18,000 on makeup.
 This calculation, based on an average of just over 64 years of makeup buying from age 18 to 82, equates to a staggering £280 per year, more than many of us can afford to shell out.